bithug/FXNotifications/README.md

 This method is a hybrid of the two built-in notification observer methods.
 The observer parameter is required, and represents the owner of the block argument.
 When the observer is released, the block will be released as well.

 The name, object, queue and block arguments work as they do in the normal block-based observer method.
 The queue parameter is optional - if nil is passed then the block will be executed on whichever queue the notification is posted from.
 To avoid retain cycles in your block, you can refer to the weak observer parameter that is passed as a second argument.

-The method returns a token value that can be used to stop observing the notification, use the standard `-removeObserver:` method  of `NSNotificationCenter`, e.g.

-    [[NSNotificationCenter defaultCenter] removeObserver:token];

-However, you can simply discard this token and the token will be deregistered automatically when the observer is released.
-There is no need to call removeObserver: in the observer's dealloc method; this is done automatically.

-Also, if you wish, you can deregister the observer itself using the `-removeObserver:` or `-removeObserver:name:object:` methods of `NSNotificationCenter`, so the only reason to store the token is if you wish to distinguish between multiple registrations of the same observer with the same selector.

 A typical usage might be: